ibm-cloud-docs/Registry/registry_tokens.md

     ```
     {: pre}

-    After you log in to Docker by using the token, you can push or pull images to and from your namespace.
+    After you log in to Docker by using the token, you can push or pull images to and from your namespaces.

-## Removing a {{site.data.keyword.registrylong_notm}} token from a {{site.data.keyword.Bluemix_notm}} account
+## Removing an {{site.data.keyword.registrylong_notm}} token from your {{site.data.keyword.Bluemix_notm}} account
 {: #registry_tokens_remove}

 Remove a token when you do not need it anymore.